Everything You Need To Know About Wastewater

 The Health of Urban and Rural Populations

 Wastewater is a significant public health concern, as it carries and transmits numerous infections and diseases.
 It is estimated that around 2.2 million individuals pass away every year (globally) from diarrhoeal illness.
-(WHO) At a minimum, 1.8 million kids under five years old pass on consistently because of water-related infection or one at regular intervals (WHO, 2008).
+(WHO) At a minimum, 1.8 million kids under five years old die consistently because of water-related infection, or one in every 10 (WHO, 2008).

 Related Articles: